Otterbein University operates on a semester basis. Refer to the on-line calendar for further calendar information.

 To be eligible for the Distinction Program, a student must have completed 64 semester hours of study with a grade point average of 3.4 or above.
 All potential candidates are notified by the Chair of the Distinction Committee during winter of the junior year.
 To enter the program the student chooses a faculty member to act as advisor for work in distinction, prepares a proposal, and attaches the proposal to a petition for work in distinction.
 The distinction project is completed during the senior year.
 Persons who complete the program to the satisfaction of their advisory committee will graduate “With Distinction.”
 These students will receive up to five hours of Independent Study with the grade of A and the words “With Distinction” will be included on the diploma and commencement program.

-Interested students should contact program coordinator Dr. Sarah Bouchard, Director of Undergraduate Research and Creative Work.
+Interested students should contact program coordinator Dr. David Robertson.

 University Honors Program